 - Create different CAC targets for different customer groups.
 That’s because every customer group is acquired differently and the money spent on every customer group is also different.
 This will allow you to spend more to acquire more lucrative customers.

 - Keep your spending to a bare minimum if your business has just started out.
 That’s because money only cannot help you create a business model that is repeatable and scalable.

 - Take your tactical goals into account while deciding on a target CAC.
 Are you planning to seize a sizeable market share?
 Do you want to gain a competitive edge by unveiling a revolutionary product?
 Or are you intending to weaken your arch-rival?

 - Determine your funds.
 How quickly are you exhausting your initial capital?
 What is the length of your runway?
 If you have sufficient funds you can spend more on acquiring new customers even as you are starting out.

 - The CAC targets and metrics must be kept strictly as an internal matter of your business.
 Never let this metric risk your reputation even if you have to spend more time and funds on a particular customer.

 Wrapping it up

 Tracking your customer acquisition cost along with customer lifetime value and churn rate can reveal some vital attributes about your business.
-It can offer valuable insights into the effectiveness of your pricing model and performance of your sales team.
+It can offer valuable insights into the effectiveness of your pricing model and the performance of your sales team.
 It can help you closely monitor your finances and determine your budget in advance for forthcoming expenses.

 Accomplishing these business tasks is extremely hard if you are not using the right analytics tool.
-But thanks to the FoxMetrics suite of tools now website analytics is easy, efficient and intuitive.
+But thanks to the FoxMetrics suite of tools now website analytics is easy, efficient, and intuitive.
 With years of hardcore web analytics experience under our belt, there’s no metric tracking scenario that FoxMetrics cannot tackle.